-We talked to Zee Zheng, CEO, and Co-founder of SpaceChain, a community-based space platform that combines space and blockchain technologies to build the world’s first open-source blockchain-based satellite network, allowing users to develop and run decentralized applications in space.
-Here is what he said about it.
+Zee Zheng, CEO, and Co-founder of SpaceChain tells us how the community-based space platform combines space and blockchain technologies to build the world’s first open-source blockchain-based satellite network.

 First of all, how are you and your family doing in these COVID-19 times?